johnboronkas/spells/README.md

   - Backstabs for major damage
   - Poison dart causes tmp health degen and move speed loss
   - Cloak to go invisible for a short amount of time and increase own move speed
-  - Can place caltrops trap that sets target's movement speed to 0 for a short time
+  - Can place caltrops trap that sets target's movement speed to very low for a short time
+  - Smoke that causes projectiles to drift when they come in contact with it

 ### Class Upgrades